aboulle/DxTools/README.md

 - matrix: when the data is 2D, it can be exported in matrix form.
 First column/row represent the primary and secondary scanning axes.

-- 3 columns: when the data is 2D it can also be present in a 3 column format with columns 1 and 2 being the primary and secondary scanning axes.
+- 3 columns: when the data is 2D it can also be presented in a 3 column format with columns 1 and 2 being the primary and secondary scanning axes.

 ### Data analysis
 When relevant, the peak position, width and area are plotted vs. the secondary scanning axis.